jackeichen/pydiskcmd/README.md

 pydiskhealthd
 =============
 pydiskhealthd is a Disk Health Monitoring and Reporting tool.
 It check NVMe PCie Registers and smart for nvme disk, smart attributes for sata disk, in a specific time interval(default 1h).
+The pydiskhealthd usually runs in only-one-per-environment mode(default mode).

 Logs maybe Generated when below values changed/set/fall below threshold.
+These logs may record to either syslog or pydiskhealthd running log(in /var/log/pydiskcmd/pydiskhealthd.log), or both of them.

 For NVMe Disk: